Information for Staff

 Q: Have any staff, faculty, students or family members tested positive?

 A: Yes.
-Announcements of results will be posted to the Coronavirus Information home page.
+Announcements of results will be posted at On-Campus COVID-19 Testing and Positivity Rates.
 It’s important to note that patient confidentiality requirements will not permit us to tell people the name of a person who tests positive, merely to inform people that someone they may have been in contact with has tested positive for COVID-19.

 Q: Will staff and faculty have to use their own sick time to quarantine if there is a positive test on campus?